Allied Radio plc: Allied Radio plc Today

 After the sale to Surrey and North East Hampshire Radio Ltd, all services were renamed County Sound Radio with the 96.4 FM service becoming 96.4 The Eagle on 4 January 1996, the 97.1 FM service becoming Delta Radio on 9 May 1996 and the 1476 AM service keeping the County Sound Radio name.
 The AM frequency was changed to 1566 kHz in 1999.
 Delta Radio merged with Wey Valley Radio in Alton in November 1998 and the station, renamed Delta FM, was sold to Tindle Newspaper Group.
-County Sound Radio and 96.4 The Eagle are still owned by UKRD Group and are now based at Dolphin House, Guildford.
+Into the 2010s, County Sound Radio and 96.4 The Eagle were still owned by UKRD Group and were based at Dolphin House, Guildford. but 96.4 The Eagle became Greatest Hits Radio in 2020 and the County Sound AM frequency has carried Premier Christian Radio, a Christian radio station which is more widely available on DAB, since 2014.